Phone: (901) 678-2686

 Dante, Ariosto, Tasso, and of course, Edmund Spenser and John Milton.
 Her recent work

-latter two centers particularly on their French and Italian influences and connections.
+on the latter two centers particularly on their French and Italian influences and

-She has also published on Elizabethan and Jacobean drama, although more extensively
+connections.
+She has also published on Elizabethan and Jacobean drama, although more

-on John Donne and Francis Bacon.
-Forthcoming works will continue to revisit Bacon’s
+extensively on John Donne and Francis Bacon.
+Forthcoming works will continue to revisit

-legacy in both science (in this period better understood as empirical method in various
+Bacon’s legacy in both science (in this period better understood as empirical method

-arts) and in early science fiction.
-Last but hardly least, Dr. Martin teaches the
+in various arts) and in early science fiction.
+Last but hardly least, Dr. Martin teaches

 writings of the “first feminists” who appeared in the seventeenth century.